Robert-Sawyer/React-App/README.md

-# BurgerBuilder
+# Person Manager
-My first fully front-end application with using React.
+React application where you can manage components with Person.